This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - Healthy fats: There are two types of healthy fats that will help you gain weight and muscle in a healthy manner.
 Omega-9 fatty acids are a type of unsaturated fats that are found in vegetables and animal fats.
 Omega-9 benefits include increased physical activity and the availability of more energy.
 Some of the best omega-9 sources include avocados, olive oil, almonds and macadamia nuts.
 Short-chain fatty acids from ghee, grass-fed butter and coconut oil will help you gain weight and muscle fast, and they aren’t stored in your body as fat.
 Omega-3 foods are also important, so eat plenty of egg yolks, walnuts, chia seeds, flaxseeds and wild-caught salmon.

 - Clean protein: When it comes to eating protein to gain healthy weight, take your body weight and eat that many grams of protein per day.
-So if you weigh 160 pounds, you want to eat about 160 grams of protein per day.
+If you weigh 160 pounds, you want to eat about 160 grams of protein per day.
 Get these grams of protein from healthy sources, like grass-fed beef, wild-caught salmon, organic chicken and turkey, and whole eggs.
 High-quality protein powders can also help you meet your daily protein goals.
 I recommend using a high-quality whey protein or protein powder made from bone broth.
-(9, 10)

 - Carbohydrates: To gain weight fast, I recommend you consume more gluten-free carbohydrates by adding them as sides to your meals or as snacks in between meals.
 Research shows that combining carbs with protein produces a greater anabolic response than eating protein alone.
 Some great sources of carbohydrates include root vegetables that serve as unadulterated sources of complex carbohydrates and important nutrients.
 Starchy vegetables like yams, russet or Yukon potatoes, and sweet potatoes provide fiber, nutrients and complex carbs without too much sugar.
-Gluten-free grains are also great options because they could prevent bloating and boost energy levels.
+Gluten-free grains are also great options because they can help prevent bloating and boost energy levels.
 Some of the best choices include quinoa, amaranth, buckwheat, brown rice and non-GMO polenta.
 Fruit also serves as a great source of carbohydrates.
 Eat bananas, apples, mangoes and berries.
-(11)

 The foods that you want to avoid when trying to gain weight include: